 The writings of the Bahá’í Faith state:

-“That which causes honour and greatness, is the splendour and bounty of the divine perfections … The splendour and honour of the holy souls and the Divine Manifestations [Messengers] come from their heavenly perfections, bounties, and glory, and from nothing else.”
+“That which causes honour and greatness, is the splendour and bounty of the divine perfections. …

+“The splendour and honour of the holy souls and the Divine Manifestations [Messengers] come from their heavenly perfections, bounties, and glory, and from nothing else.”
 (2)

 This is true of all the Founders of the great religions: Krishna, Moses, Zoroaster, Buddha, Christ, Muhammad, the Báb, and Bahá’u’lláh.
 However, for the sake of simplicity, and because this book is directed to the Christian world, we shall speak in these pages mostly of Moses, Christ, and Bahá’u’lláh.

 Bahá’u’lláh points out that with the coming of each Messenger of God, His followers mistake the outward form for the inward reality.
 Hence they elevate His person to a station which was never intended by the Founder Himself.